jonbhanson/flutter_native_splash/README.md

 ## Are animations/lottie/GIF images supported?
 Not at this time.
 However, you may want to consider a secondary splash screen that supports animation.
 See the [secondary splash screen](#secondary-splash-screen) recommendation.

-## Is there support for web?
-Not yet, but this is a planned improvement.

 # Notes
 * If splash screen was not updated properly on iOS or if you experience a white screen before splash screen, run `flutter clean` and recompile your app.
 If that does not solve the problem, delete your app from the device, power down the device, power up device, install and launch app as per [this stackoverflow thread](https://stackoverflow.com/questions/33002829/ios-keeping-old-launch-screen-and-app-icon-after-update).